-Richardson's account recalls Cooper and Lousada's description of the Climbié and other inquiry reports where the enormity of the task finally leads to a 'terse lifeless, abstract series of recommendations' (2005, p.
+Richardson's account recalls Cooper and Lousada's description of the Climbié and other inquiry reports where 'the enormity and complexity of achieving a coherent analysis that might contribute to constructive change' results finally in a 'terse lifeless, abstract series of recommendations' (2005, p.
 155), thus voiding the experience.

 The 'enormity and complexity' involved in my own task led initially to a similar position, one where I was crossing the research road in order to avoid myself, as people had actually crossed the road following Joe's death, thus creating 'the conditions of my own alienation'.
 This alienation was not just personal, but professional as well.
 As a former social worker, I was able to understand why sometimes 'professionals respond in the way they do' (Parton, 1997, p.
 232), and particularly how very real organisational constraints combine with personal anxiety to create a 'defended community' of practice (Hoggett, 2000, p.
 92).
-Remembering the police woman on the morning of Joe's death who, in that situation, could not reconcile my being both Joe's mother and a social worker, I hoped to use my personal and professional experience to create a dialogue between the two rather than splitting them as the police woman had done (see Chapter 1).
+Remembering the police woman on the morning of Joe's death who, in that situation, could not reconcile my being both Joe's mother and a social worker, I hoped to use my personal and professional experience to create a dialogue between the two rather than splitting them as the police woman had done (see 1).